 The following are examples for each of the ad sizes above:

 The main rationale why the ad sizes above are recommended is because of the vast majority of advertisers design ads for those sizes.
-In other words, you’ll get the most competition on your site, which will result in higher CPC.
+In other words, you’ll get the most competition on your site, which will result in a higher CPC.
 Picking one of the most common ad sizes can attract even up to 100K advertisers that actively bid for ads of those sizes.

 The main question is, which one of the ad sizes above is the right one?
 The simple answer is that there’s not a one-size-fits-all approach.
 When it comes to ad sizes and web layout, there are too many parameters that need to be considered.
-Because the ad publishers themselves initially decide on the ad size, you should consider using the recommended sizes at the beginning of your web layout planning.
+Because the ad publishers themselves initially decide on the ad size, you should consider using the recommended sizes at the beginning of your WordPress website layout planning.

 Most importantly, you need to split-test different iterations of the ads so you can gradually improve the click-through and impression rates and bring better results in the future.
 The UX that ads provide can vary, so this is why you must be extremely aware of their placement.